ADHD Relationship Solutions: Action Guide For The Non-ADHD Neurotypical Partner

 Your non-ADHD partner may struggle with working memory.
 This means holding things in his/her mind and remembering to do them at a later point in time.
 He/She needs help remembering to remember.
 This is a common neurological challenge.
 The ADHD partner may have the best intentions yet lousy follow-through.
 NOT because he/she doesn’t want to, or is lazy.
 But because he/she forgets.
 Unless there are external ways to remember, alarms or cues out in their environment, they lost them.

 When this happens and the non-ADHD partner tries to avoid conflict by ignoring or avoiding when things aren’t done, it doesn’t help.
-This glossing over can be a critical mistake and really bad habit when you’re in a long-term partnership.
+This glossing over can be a critical mistake and a really bad habit when you’re in a long-term partnership.
 Partnership requires each of you to be honest and open – warts and all.
 This includes calling out times when things go wrong.
 Remember Brene’ Brown’s advice: Clear is kind, and unclear, is unkind.
-So, don’t ignore when tasks get dropped, but don’t send in an angry mob either.
+So, don’t ignore when tasks get dropped but don’t send in an angry mob either.
 Instead, devise a safe word of sorts to allow your partner the opportunity for a do-over, and drop the ‘story’ about why he/she didn’t follow up.
 The reason is… ADHD means working memory glitches.

 Allow your partner to focus on one request at a time.